 Although the planning and implementation of a special event or community outing is an acceptable task for an internship student, it is not considered to be an acceptable service project idea.
 The service project needs to connect with a minimum of three sub-tasks of the Job Task Domains (Table 4) according to 2021 CTRS Job Analysis Report (NCTRC, 2021).
+All service projects must connect to relevant research.
+A review of relevant research must be incorporated to help guide your project.

 Some ideas for a service project include:

 - a Comprehensive Program Plan,

 - multiple Specific Program Plans/Protocols,

 - an in-depth Case Study of a client/patient,

 - a Special Grant for the agency,

 - · Adoption of a new service delivery model,

 - Research Project,

 - Volunteer Manual and orientation training,

-- Community Recourse Manual and SPP, - Best Practice Article review and proposal for conference/symposium, etc.
+- Community Recourse Manual and SPP,

+- Best Practice Article review and proposal for conference/symposium, etc.